 Busking in Southeast Asia

-Apart from Singapore, where busking is illegal, I don't know any other countries where you can actually be thrown in jail for doing this.
-However, many expats and travellers will not accept having western foreigners busking from the locals and I agree with it.
+Apart from Singapore, where busking is illegal, I don’t know any other countries where you can actually be thrown in jail for doing this.
+However, many expats and travellers do not accept having western foreigners busking from the locals and I agree with it.

 Many locals of Southeast Asia makes an average of $150 a month or even less, if one has the right to go busking, it’s the locals.

 If you are in real trouble, get in touch with your Embassy or reach out to your friends and families.

 If you want to travel on a motorbike, you should know that not all Southeast Asian countries will allow this.
 Only Vietnam, Laos, and Cambodia is where motorbiking is a “thing”, even so, you will more or less be driving without a legal permit.
 Between these three countries, there is a big chance that you can bring your motorbike between borders.

 Thailand, especially in Chiang Mai, motorbiking is illegal unless you have an international driver’s license that has been converted into a Thai driving license.
 Singapore is definitely a no go, while the Philippines, Myanmar, and Malaysia, are sort of so-so.